arasgungore/spacenav-driver/README.md

 # spacenav-driver

-A ROS package for synchronously converting 3D motion controller events to ROS messages at given loop rate.
+A ROS package for real-time conversion of 3D motion controller events to ROS messages.
 In this package, button IDs are configured for 3Dconnexion's space-mice.
 To run this package, you need to install these beforehand:
 - [ROS](http://wiki.ros.org/ROS/Installation)
 - [spacenavd](https://github.com/FreeSpacenav/spacenavd)
 - [libspnav](https://github.com/FreeSpacenav/libspnav)